jrowellfx/vfxTdUtils/README.md

 Unix "pipes" that is the "`|`" character which is used to string the output of one command into the input of the next.

-Even with all our powerful tools today, I still find these to be helpful on a daily basis in my work as a VFX-Supervisor and artist.
+Even with all our powerful GUI-based tools today, I still find these to be helpful on a daily basis in my work as a VFX-Supervisor and artist.

 ## Summary of the utilities in `vfxTdUtils`.